-When I was fourteen, I had a post-traumatic breakdown and she put me in a mental institution.
+When I was fourteen, I had a post-traumatic breakdown and my parents put me in a mental institution.

 Before PTSD became an official diagnostic label in 1980, the standard treatment for mental illness was to lock up all the oddballs and throw away the key.
 Shunned by society and abandoned by our families, we were accorded fewer legal rights than convicted criminals.